 Knowledge, however, should be acquired with purpose and meaning.
-Viterbo’s unique LIVE core curriculum allows students to select seminar courses each year that aligned to their interests and infused with Viterbo’s mission: Franciscan Values and Traditions, Living in a Diverse World, Serving the Common Good, and The Ethical Life.
+Viterbo’s unique core curriculum allows students to select seminar courses each year that aligned to their interests and infused with Viterbo’s mission: Franciscan Values and Traditions, Living in a Diverse World, Serving the Common Good, and The Ethical Life.

 Viterbo also offers outstanding opportunities for personalized student research in every area of study.
 On a larger scale, at a regional symposium held on the Viterbo campus, students and their faculty mentors present and defend their research, an invaluable experience.

 State-of-the-art facilities also add to the academic experience.
 Viterbo’s Reinhart Center houses some of the finest science facilities in the Midwest.
-The School of Nursing building is truly distinctive, with four simulation labs dedicated to critical care, medical/surgical, maternal newborn care, and child health care.
+The School of Nursing Building is truly distinctive, with four simulation labs dedicated to critical care, medical/surgical, maternal newborn care, and child health care.
 It also has a premiere nutrition and dietetics lab.

 Viterbo students will enjoy amazing speakers and programming brought to campus by the university’s D.B.
 Reinhart Institute for Ethics in Leadership.
-Many outstanding speakers have shared their incredible message at Viterbo, including Holocaust survivor and Nobel Prize winner Elie Wiesel, best-selling Tuesdays with Morrie author Mitch Albom, and Rwandan genocide survivor Immaculée Ilibagiza.
+Many outstanding speakers have shared their incredible message at Viterbo, including Holocaust survivor and Nobel Prize winner Elie Wiesel, best-selling author of Tuesdays with Morrie, Mitch Albom, and Rwandan genocide survivor Immaculée Ilibagiza.
 The Ethics Institute sponsors a series of lectures by nationally and locally known speakers that are intended to be both informative and inspiring, and to address ethical issues in a variety of settings, including business, health care, science, religion, politics, and technology.
 In a similar Leadership at Noon series, students are able to meet face-to-face with business leaders who serve as inspiring role models.

-Viterbo is also the region’s home of the fine and performing arts.
+Viterbo is also the region’s home to the fine and performing arts.
 The university features an outstanding and diverse lineup of fine arts events each year, from world-renowned concert pianists to amazing singers and incredible musicians.
 The School of Fine Arts also performs outstanding concerts, plays, and musicals throughout the year.